marcosivni/WebHigiia/README.md

-# WebHigiia - Client Project Sandbox
+# WebHigiia (Wia) - Client Project Sandbox

-## _A domainless Content-Based Medical Image Retrieval tool for CT and RX_
+## _A domainless Content-Based Medical Image Retrieval tool for X-Ray, CT and MRI images_

 **WARNING: WebHigiia is NOT clinical software.
 It was designed for education and demonstration purposes ONLY!**

-WebHigiia is a Content-Based Medical Image Retrieval (CBMIR) tool designed for querying CT and RX images.
-This version is a full rebase of the Higiia system and was coded in C++ with Qt SDK (5.15.1 - LGPL-license), and it is compatible with Web Assembly (emscripten coupled to Qt 5.15.1 with em++ compiler v2.0.22).
+WebHigiia (Wia) is a Content-Based Medical Image Retrieval (CBMIR) tool designed for querying RX, CT and MRI images.
+WebHigiia is coded in C++ with Qt SDK (5.15.1 - LGPL-license), and it is compatible with Web Assembly (Emscripten coupled to Qt 5.15.1 with em++ compiler v2.0.22).

 It supports JPEG, PNG, BMP, KRL, and DICOM medical images through self-contained 3rd-party libraries.
 The search mechanism is provided by a server counterpart that supports extended SQL queries (see [The Siren Project][siren]).
 Additionally, an external file server application is used for managing medical image storage (see [Websocketfy Project for WebHigiia](https://github.com/marcosivni/websocketfy)).